Skip to content

 • Preserve stock/community eMule wire semantics, packet and tag shapes, opcode meanings, peer/server interaction rules, Kad state-machine behavior, persistence semantics that affect network identity, and default network behavior.

-• Protocol-adjacent evolution is limited to compatibility-preserving connectivity work such as IPv6 support, NAT traversal, safer bind/interface selection, and diagnostics or tracing that do not alter default behavior.
+• Protocol-adjacent evolution is limited to compatibility-preserving connectivity work such as NAT traversal, safer bind/interface selection, and diagnostics or tracing that do not alter default behavior.
+(IPv6 is currently parked/deferred — the cores stay IPv4-only for now; do not lift the IPv6 omission without an explicit decision.)

 • Do not introduce protocol forks, proprietary Kad/eD2K extensions, incompatible opcode or packet changes, default scheduling or routing policy drift, or peer/server behavior that cannot be validated against stock/community semantics.